 Curling’s ulcer is caused by a breakdown of the lining of the stomach (gastric mucosa).
-The severe stress state decreases blood flow to the gastric mucosa & triggers a series of changes that results in mucosal breakdown.
-This process is aggravated by hypotension, sepsis, & hypoxia – speeding up the process of cellular necrosis.
+The severe stress state decreases blood flow to the gastric mucosa and triggers a series of changes that results in mucosal breakdown.
+This process is aggravated by hypotension, sepsis, and hypoxia—speeding up the process of cellular necrosis.

 The most common presenting sign is GI bleeding, which may be evidenced by vomiting blood or blood in the stool.
 Pain is not always a symptom, but usually accompanies perforation or bleeding out.

 A Curling’s ulcer can lead to massive hemorrhage and shock, resulting in a high mortality rate.
 Curling’s ulcers are associated with massive increases in acid output, often exceeding 3 to 4 L/day.